-- 5.4.2.1 Common Block Storage Sequence.
-For each common block, a common block storage sequence is formed as follows: - A storage sequence is formed consisting of the storage sequences of all data objects in the lists common block list for the common block.
-The order of the storage sequence is the same as the order of the appearance of the lists common block list in the program unit. - (2)The storage sequence formed in (1) is extended to include all storage units of any storage sequence associated with it by equivalence association.
+- 10 5.5.2.1 Common Block Storage Sequence.
+For each common block, a common block storage sequence is formed as follows: - (1) A storage sequence is formed consisting of the storage sequences of all data objects in the common block object lists for the common block.
+The order of the storage sequence is the same as the order of the appearance of the common block object lists in the scoping unit. - (2) The storage sequence formed in (1) is extended to include all storage units of any storage sequence associated with it by equivalence association.
 The sequence may be extended only by adding storage units beyond the last storage unit.
-Data objects associated with an entity in a common block are considered to be in that common block. - 5.4.2.2 Size of a Common Block.
-The size of a common block is the size of its common block storage sequence, including any extensions of the sequence resulting from equivalence association. - 5.4.2.3 Common Association.
+Data objects associated with an entity in a common block are considered to be in that common block. - 5.5.2.2 Size of a Common Block.
+The size of a common block is the size of its common block storage sequence, including any extensions of the sequence resulting from equivalence association. - 5.5.2.3 Common Association.
 Within an executable program, the common block storage sequences of all common blocks with the same name have the same first storage unit.
 Within an executable program, the common block storage sequences of all blank common blocks have the same first storage unit.
-This results in the association of entities in different program units. - 5.4.2.4 Differences between Named Common and Blank Common.
-A blank common block has the same properties as a named common block, except for the following: - Execution of a RETURN or END statement causes data objects in named common blocks to become undefined unless the common block name has been declared in a SAVE statement, but never causes data objects in blank common to become undefined (14.3.2). - Named common blocks of the same name must be of the same size in all program units of an executable program in which they appear, but blank common blocks may be of different sizes.

-- A data object in a named common block may be initially defined by means of a DATA statement in a (3)BLOCK DATA subprogram, but objects in blank common must not be initially defined (11.5). - 5.4.2.5 Restrictions on Common and Equivalence.
-An EQUIVALENCE statement must not cause the storage sequences of two different common blocks in the same program unit to be associated.
-Equivalence association 5 must not cause a common block storage sequence to be extended by adding storage units preceding the first storage unit of the first object specified in a COMMON statement for the common block.
+This results in the association of objects in different scoping units. - 5.5.2.4 Differences between Named Common and Blank Common.
+A blank common block has the same properties as a named common block, except for the following: - (1) Execution of a RETURN or END statement may cause data objects in named common blocks to become undefined unless the common block name has been declared in a SAVE statement, but never causes data objects in blank common to become undefined (14.3.2). - (2) Named common blocks of the same name must be of the same size in all scoping units of an executable program in which they appear, but blank common blocks may be of different sizes. - (3) A data object in a named common block may be initially defined by means of a DATA statement in a BLOCK DATA subprogram, but objects in blank common must not be initially defined (11.5). - 5.5.2.5 Restrictions on Common and Equivalence.
+An EQUIVALENCE statement must not cause the storage sequences of two different common blocks in the same scoping unit to be associated.
+Equivalence association must not cause a common block storage sequence to be extended by adding storage units preceding the first storage unit of the first object specified in a COMMON statement for the common block.
 For example, the following is not permitted:

+COMMON /X/ A

+REAL B(2)

-COMMON /X/ A REAL B(2) EQUIVALENCE (A, B(2))
+EQUIVALENCE (A, B(2))